MCP Server (Legacy Version)¶

 Toolset: infrastructure

-Function: Query the infrastructure object list, supporting three resource types: host, container, process.
+Function: Query infrastructure object list, supporting three resource types: host, container, process.

 Parameters: